SteveCorbett/jsPdf-Dynamo/README.md

 There are a few basic concepts to be aware of when using jsPdf-Dynamo:

 - The functionality of jsPdf-Dynamo is implemented through the JsPdfDynamo class.
-- The initial page size, orientation and units of measure are set when the JsPdfDynamo instance is instantiated.
+- The initial page size, orientation and unit of measure are set when the JsPdfDynamo instance is instantiated.
 - Output is driven by a series of plain text 'commands'.
-These commands can be provided as a list of strings from multiple sources, including the JavaScript or TypeScript application, or loaded from 'templates' retrieved from a URL (browser or NodeJs) or from local text files (NodeJs only).
+These commands can be provided as a list of strings from multiple sources, including the JavaScript or TypeScript application, or loaded from 'templates' retrieved from a URL (browser only) or from local text files (NodeJs only).
 - Positions are specified relative to the left and top margin.
 The exception to this are margins which are measured from the appropriate edge of the page.
 - All measurements and positions are in the unit of measure specified when the instance of JsPdfDynamo is created.
 This can be millimeters, inches, or points.
 The exception to this are fonts, which are always specified in points.